 MAT 211 Calculus I

-MAT 212 Calculus II4
+MAT 212 Calculus II

-MAT 220 Linear Algebra3
+MAT 220 Linear Algebra

 MAT 314 Calculus III

-Math electives numbered 200 or above 6
+Math electives numbered 200 or above

-(Not open to MAT majors)
+(Not open to MAT majors.
+Only MAT 211, MAT 212, and one

+additional course can count toward minors in both mathematics and statistics, or toward minors in both mathematics and

+Mathematics and Computer Applications.)